 I often receive questions about coffee on Amtrak, and as a coffee drinker, I completely understand!

 If you are particular about brewed coffee, I can help you find the best coffee on the train based on my taste.
 However, if you enjoy “fancy drinks,” you might be disappointed because the train only serves brewed coffee.
-So, there are no espresso drinks, fresh cold brew, or iced coffee on the train, although some trains may offer bottled options.

-Drip-brewed coffee is available in the cafe and dining car, and percolated coffee is available in the sleeping cars.
+Drip-brewed coffee is available in the café and dining car, and percolated coffee is available in the sleeping cars.
 The type of roast and brand of coffee can vary from train to train.
-In my experience, the best onboard coffee is in the food service cars, but the percolated coffee in the sleeper car does the job, especially if you have an early departure.

-Amtrak Cafe Car hours
+Amtrak Café Car hours

 - Regional train hours can vary.